 Dr Megan Rollo is Principal Investigator on the VISIDA project.
-Dr Rollo is a Research Fellow and Senior Lecturer in Nutrition & Dietetics within the University of Newcastle’s School of Health Sciences and Priority Research Centre for Physical Activity and Nutrition.
+Dr Rollo is a Research Fellow in Nutrition & Dietetics within the University of Newcastle’s School of Health Sciences and Priority Research Centre for Physical Activity and Nutrition.
 Her research focuses on the development and evaluation of dietary intake assessment methods, in particular image-based food records, and personalised behavioural nutrition interventions.
 Dr Rollo’s research has a strong inter-disciplinary focus with active collaborations in the areas of software engineering and computer science.

 A/Prof Marc Adam

 Marc Adam is a senior lecturer in Computing and Information Technology at the University of Newcastle.
 In his research, Dr Adam investigates how wearable sensor technology such as accelerometers, electrocardiography, and eye tracking can be used in human-computer interaction to determine cognitive, affective, and behavioral user states.
 Based on these measures, he explores the impact of user interface design elements on user behavior as well as situation-aware system adaptations for decision support in contexts such as health behavior and electronic commerce.